rmc8/rmc8/README.md

 ## About

 My name is K. I work at Amazon as a risk manager.
 Python is my go-to language, while TypeScript and SvelteKit are used for website development.
-I am currently learning app development with Flutter, with plans to build a Bluesky client app.

 ## External Pages